 RCS vs SMS: The ultimate comparison guide

-Group Product Manager
+Dave Boddington Group Product Manager

-Ever since the first text message was sent 30 years ago, SMS has been the dominant messaging channel.
+Ever since the first text message was sent 30 years ago, SMS has been the leading messaging channel.
 Considering that over 5.32 billion people own mobile phones globally, and every handset can send and receive SMS by default, this shouldn’t come as a surprise.

-With 16 million SMS messages sent every minute worldwide, and 60% of consumers reading texts within the first 5 minutes of receiving them, itā€™s quite possible that replacing SMS with another messaging channel would be almost impossible.Ā
+16 million SMS messages are sent every minute worldwide, and 60% of consumers read texts within the first 5 minutes of receiving them.
+Replacing SMS with another messaging channel feels impossible.

-Since Apple started supporting RCS on its devices with the release of iOS 18 in September, the number of people that can now receive RCS messages has skyrocketed.
-Research by Omdia predicts that RCS traffic will quadruple over the next five years from 1.5 trillion messages this year to more than 6 trillion messages in 2029.
+Research by Omdia predicts that RCS traffic will quadruple over the next five years, from 1.5 trillion messages in 2024 to more than 6 trillion messages in 2029.
 As a result, A2P RCS will generate revenues of $4.2 billion by 2029.

 Let’s start with the basics before we get into the detail.

 What is SMS?
+The standard for texting

 What devices support RCS?

 Since the release of iOS 18 in September, iPhone users can now join Android phone users in using RCS messaging.
+Previously, Android and Apple users would have had to use SMS or MMS to share messages and multimedia.

-RCS now offers iMessage-type messaging features between Apple and Android users such as: Ā
+RCS now offers iMessage-type messaging features between Apple and Android users such as:

 Is RCS secure?